Minagera/CyberPatriot/CyberPatriot/Linux/Exercises/README.md

 ## Learning Objectives

-By completing this exercise, you will be able to:
-- Identify and fix common security vulnerabilities in Linux systems
+- Identify and remove unauthorized users
-- Implement proper user and group management
+- Harden user accounts and passwords
+- Audit and secure running services
+- Configure and test the firewall
-- Secure system services and network configurations
+- Remove malware and suspicious files
 - Apply system hardening techniques
-- Practice searching for specific security issues
+- Document all changes and findings

 ## Prerequisites

-- Ubuntu 22.04 or Linux Mint VM set up according to the instructions in the VM-Setup directory
-- Basic understanding of Linux commands and system administration
+- Basic Linux command line skills
-- Familiarity with security concepts from the basic guides
+- Familiarity with Ubuntu/Mint security concepts
+- Access to a practice VM or provided scenario image

 ## Setup Instructions